 I mean, that was a pretty brave little girl.

-That is good that that's the type of behavior we should embrace.
+That's the type of behavior we should embrace.

-That that's a shame on that teacher.
+That's a shame on that teacher.

-I'm against bullying, but from an adult to a child and a teacher to a student, that that's even worse.
+I'm against bullying, but from an adult to a child and a teacher to a student, that's even worse.

-So uh keep it up.
+So keep it up.

-Otherwise just be a good little parrot, regurgitate back what they want to hear, get your A and move on to the next class.
+Otherwise, just be a good little parrot, regurgitate back what they want to hear, get your A, and move on to the next class.

 Just know what the truth is.

-Well I I think we should stand up tall for what we believe in.
+Well, I think we should stand up tall for what we believe in.

 We got a dream.

-One one D on your record is not going to help you.
+Yeah, I know, but sometimes if people dream of being in medical school, one D on your record is not going to help you.

 One D can prevent you from getting into medical school or law school or getting your MBA.

-That that that shouldn't happen.
+That shouldn't happen.

 He's building up the Liberty Orchestra.